fligger/FateClient/README.md

 4. Open the injector and press the select button and select the .dll file
 5. Hit inject

+### The Client is only present for one game session.
+If you restart the game you have to inject the dll again.

 ## Troubleshooting:
 Dll is injected but nothing happend: